yesufeng/tedtalks/README.md

   3. train2.json and test2.json are data set of other talk information for the training and test sets, respectively
   4. talks_other_text.json and validset_other_text.json are the text data from (description, title, tag) for the training and test sets, respectively

-More on this project can be found in this [presentation](http://www.slideshare.net/YesuFeng/how-to-make-a-tailored-ted-talk)